awsdocs/amazon-comprehend-developer-guide/doc_source/analysis-jobs.md

-# Creating analysis jobs using built\-in models<a name="getting-started-console-events"></a>
+# Running analysis jobs using the console<a name="analysis-jobs"></a>

 You can use the Amazon Comprehend console to create and manage asynchronous analysis jobs\.
-Your job analyzes documents stored in Amazon S3 to find entities like events, phrases, primary language, sentiment, or personally identifiable information \(PII\)\.
+Your job analyzes documents stored in Amazon S3 to find entities such as events, phrases, primary language, sentiment, or personally identifiable information \(PII\)\.

 **To create an analysis job**